Rearrangement groups of fractals: Limit Spaces and Rearrangements

 \section{Limit Spaces and Rearrangements}

 In this section, we introduce limit spaces obtained from edge replacement rules and the corresponding rearrangement groups.
 These groups are built by applying replacement rules to edges in graphs.
 We set our context, defining replacement rules in Subsection~\ref{subsec:replacement}.
 Repeated application of a replacement rule gives rise to a limit topological space, which we discuss in Subsection~\ref{subsec:limitspace}.
 Subsection~\ref{subsec:cellrearrange} introduces rearrangements, which are a particular type of homeomorphism on these limit spaces that permute certain subsets, cells, of the limit space.
 Graph pair diagrams, our primary graphical representation of elements of rearrangement groups, are developed in Subsection~\ref{subsec:graphpair}.
-Finally, Subsection~\ref{subsec:top} studies the topology of the limit space, and provides the technical details underpinning the theoretical development of this section.
+Subsection~\ref{subsec:top} studies the topology of the limit space, and provides the technical details underpinning the theoretical development of this section.
+Finally, Subsection~\ref{subsec:metrics} defines a natural family of metrics on the limit space.
+With respect to these metrics, rearrangements act as piecewise-similar homeomorphisms.